Houston Tax Attorney

 Was There Really Reliance?

-Is the IRS really to be viewed as a whole when it comes to the duty of consistency?
-This is not a narrow issue confined to just one fact pattern.
+Is the IRS is to be viewed as a whole when it comes to the duty of consistency?
+This is not a narrow question confined to just one fact pattern.
 There is quite a bit of information that is reported to the IRS.
 Even health insurance information is reported to the IRS on various tax forms these days.

 And why stop there, would the duty of consistency apply to the U.S. Treasury of which the IRS is one division?
 Could it apply to foreign bank account reporting (“FBAR”) and or information reported to the Alcohol and Tobacco Tax and Trade Bureau (“ATF”)?
 Could it even go further and be any information reported to the Federal government?